-What’s the best way to learn PPC advertising in 2021?
+What’s the best way to learn PPC advertising?

 If you’re new to PPC advertising, learning the skills to launch your first advertising campaign and make it profitable can feel a bit overwhelming.
 Before you can run your first PPC ads, you will need to learn how to:

 - Create landing pages

 The more you learn about PPC, the more you’ll understand how to optimize your campaigns and get the maximum return on ad spend.

 To help you get started, we’ve created this quick guide on how to learn PPC advertising.
 These are the steps we’d recommend for someone new to digital advertising who wants to start running profitable campaigns as soon as possible.

 Start with the Basics

 Google is the largest digital advertising platform in the world, with approximately 73% of the total market share for search advertising.
 If you’ve never done PPC advertising in the past, the best place to start learning the basics is the Google Ads Help Center.